This Phone Case Is About To Make Your Makeup Routine So Much Easier

 The origin story behind the PoutCase is ingenuous: Its founder, trying to be discreet about a makeup compact during a board meeting, tied the product to her phone with a hairband.
 Suddenly inspired, she started working on her invention the very next day.
 That's entrepreneurship at its finest.

 Currently, the PoutCase is available for pre-order on its website.
-The brand is U.K.-based, and it’s not entirely clear how their stateside shipping will work, though it’s free for U.K. addresses.
-The case itself will run you £30, which is about $38 USD, and you get any three of the mix-and-match makeup products for £20, which comes out to around $25.
+As the brand is U.K.-based shipping is free for us Brits.
+The case itself will run you £30 and you get any three of the mix-and-match makeup products for £20.
 It doesn’t come cheap, but that’s the price of convenience — and the PoutCase is pretty much the definition of convenience.

 Advertisement